 When a passenger suffers a cruise ship accident or injury caused by a crew member's negligence or willful intent, even if a "reasonably careful ship operator" could not have foreseen the employee's actions, most courts hold the operator liable for these acts.
 This rule also applies when crew and passengers are onshore during a port of call, in many cases.
 One exception is the ship's doctor and associated health care providers, as long as they are classified as independent contractors (not employees of the cruise line) who are properly trained and licensed.

 A cruise ship injury can not only ruin your vacation, but can lead to a long recovery process and time away from work.
 In order to receive compensation for your medical expenses, lost wages, and pain and suffering, it may be in your best interests to file an injury claim against the company responsible.
-Contact a local attorney for a free initial case assessment to discuss the merits of your claim.
+Contact a local personal attorney to discuss your claim.